 A girl between the ages of 5 and 12 with a body fat percentage of 15 or less is considered underweight.
-A normal body fat percentage for a girl is 15 to 29 percent; overweight, 21 to 33 percent; and obese, over 33 percent.
-For boys, underweight is 12 percent body fat or less; normal weight, 14 to 22 percent; overweight, 18 to 32 percent; and obese, over 32 percent.
+A normal body fat percentage for a girl is 15 to 29 percent; overweight, 21 to 33 percent; and obesity, over 33 percent.
+For boys, underweight is 12 percent body fat or less; normal weight, 14 to 22 percent; overweight, 18 to 32 percent; and obesity, over 32 percent.

 How Body Fat Is Measured

 Body fat in children can be tested in a number of different ways.
 They all require special equipment and a trained professional, however.
 Bioelectric impedance, or BIA, which is a tool that estimates body fat using a low-level current that distinguishes water weight from fat weight to estimate body fat percentage, has been shown to be good at estimating body fat in children.
 While noninvasive, in order to get an accurate estimate, children cannot eat within four hours of the test and must urinate 30 minutes before.

 Skinfold testing also accurately measures body fat in children.
 But you need a well-trained technician to get the right number, and children may not like the pinching tool.
 Dual-energy x-ray absorptiometry, or DXA, scans -- which measure bone and fat-free mass to give you body fat percentage -- and underwater weighing are also used to estimate body fat.